 Steve on Cyber

-Fulfilled from the Forbes experience, I’ve directed most of my writing time during the second half of 2016 to CSO.
+Fulfilled from the Forbes experience, I’ve directed most of my media writing time to IDG’s CSO.
 My Cybersecurity Business Report blog focuses on the cybereconomy, plus some hack and breach commentary.
-There’s currently more than 70 posts on my CSO blog, and I’ll continue posting at least weekly for them in 2017.
+There’s currently 75+ posts on my CSO blog, and I’ll continue posting at least weekly for them in 2017.
 CSO is aligned to our core constituency consisting of CISOs, CSOs, IT security teams, and the cyber community in general.

 Cyber Investing Summit